Cédric admitted Southampton’s first-half display was not good enough, as they slipped to a 3-0 defeat away to Crystal Palace.

 “We created more chances and played better football, but we didn’t score.
 They were a little bit lucky with the way they scored.”

-Saints have not conceded three in a league game since November 2015, and Cédric says the whole team must accept responsibility.
+Saints have not conceded three in the league since November 2015, and Cédric says the whole team must accept responsibility.

 “When we win, even if the defenders don’t score, we belong to the team,” Cédric said.